On this page

 Assessment standards for on-site wastewater treatment plants

 An on-site wastewater treatment plant type must be assessed by a body accredited under the Joint Accreditation System of Australia and New Zealand or any other accreditation body approved by the Authority (assessment body).
-The assessment body must certify the treatment system as conforming with the relevant Australian and New Zealand standard (appropriate standard):
+The assessment body must certify the treatment plant as conforming with the relevant Australian and New Zealand standard (appropriate standard):

 - AS/NZS 1546.1: 2008, On-site domestic wastewater treatment units, Part 1: Septic tanks